 Top of the page

 Von Willebrand disease is a bleeding disorder.
-When you have this disease, it takes longer for your blood to form clots, so you bleed for a longer time than other people.
+When you have this problem, it takes longer for your blood to form clots, so you bleed for a longer time than other people.

-Normally, when a person begins to bleed, small blood cells called platelets go to the site of the bleeding and clump together to help stop the bleeding.
-If you have von Willebrand disease, your blood doesn't clot well because you don't have a certain protein in your blood or you have low levels of it.
-This protein is called the von Willebrand factor.
+Normally when a person starts to bleed, small blood cells called platelets go to the site of the bleeding.
+These cells clump together to help stop the bleeding.
+If you have von Willebrand disease, your blood doesn't clot well.
+This happens because you don't have a certain protein in your blood.
+Or you may have low levels of the protein or a form of it that's not normal.
+The protein is called the von Willebrand factor.
 It helps your blood to clot by helping the platelets stick together.

-The disease is mild in most people.
+The disease can range from mild to severe.
+It is mild in most people.
 It can stay the same or get better or worse as you get older.

 There are three major types of the disease.
 They range from mild to severe.